Indians in Moscow: History

-The band was formed in 1981 by keyboard players Pete Riches and Stuart Walton (formerly of The Most), and singer Adele Nozedar.
+The band was formed in 1981 by the keyboardists Pete Riches and Stuart Walton (formerly of the Most), and lead vocalist Adele Nozedar.
 The band later expanded to five members with the addition of a guitarist and a drummer (Rich Hornby).
 The band's first release was a contribution to the various artists compilation Your Secret's Safe with Us in 1982.

-They came to fame on the cult 1980s Channel 4 music TV show The Tube as part of the show's Hull music special, and had three hits on the UK Indie Chart with "Naughty Miranda", "I Wish I Had" and "Jack Pelter & His Sex Change Chicken".
-After the release of the Big Wheel EP, the band's only (self-titled) album was released in 1985.
-The band split up shortly afterwards.
+They came to fame on the cult 1980s Channel 4 music television programme The Tube as part of the show's Hull music special, and had three hits on the UK Indie Chart with "Naughty Miranda", "I Wish I Had" and "Jack Pelter & His Sex Change Chicken".
+After the release of their extended play (EP) Big Wheel(1984), the band's debut and sole eponymous studio album was released in 1985.
+The band broke-up shortly afterwards.

-After Indians in Moscow split, Nozedar formed a new band, The Fever Tree, along with drummer Tom Hosie (who had replaced Hornby), Ali McMordie from Stiff Little Fingers and guitarists Nik Corfield and Rob Dean of Japan.
-In 1988, Nozedar would feature as part of the promotion for "Beat Dis" by Bomb the Bass, a sample-heavy dance single which would peak at number two on the (Official) UK Singles Chart dated 21 to 27 February 1988.
+After Indians in Moscow broke-up, Nozedar formed a new band, the Fever Tree, along with drummer Tom Hosie (who had replaced Hornby), Ali McMordie from Stiff Little Fingers and guitarists Nik Corfield and Rob Dean of Japan.
+In 1988, Nozedar would feature as part of the promotion for "Beat Dis" by Bomb the Bass, a sample-heavy dance single which would peak at number two on the UK singles chart dated 21 to 27 February 1988.

-Riches and Walton reformed the band in 1998 with singer Chris Guard, releasing the singles "Wrong Love" and "Babylon", and the album Ten Days to Live, which they self-financed.
-After Guard left, Riches and Walton recruited house and garage DJ Simon Le Vans, releasing the Something Wonderful EP.
-The group has continued since, with two albums released in 2004.
+Riches and Walton reformed the band in 1998 with lead vocalist Chris Guard, releasing the singles "Wrong Love" and "Babylon", and the studio album Ten Days to Live, which they self-financed.
+After Guard left, Riches and Walton recruited house and garage disc jockey (DJ) Simon Le Vans, releasing the Something Wonderful EP.
+The group has continued since, with two studio albums released in 2004.
 Walton and Guard worked together again in the band Gregoryz Girl.

-In 2011, their self-titled debut album was reissued on CD via Other Voices Records.
+In 2011, their eponymous debut studio album was reissued on CD via Other Voices Records.